-In the first nine months of 2022, cash was mainly used in the repayment of short-term debt (including borrowings under our commercial paper program and short-term debt from related parties), the repayment of long-term debt (including the repayment at maturity of bonds in an aggregate principal amount of \$700 M (\in 533 M as of the date of issuance) on January 31, 2022), the repayment of lease liabilities (including lease liabilities from related parties), the payment of dividends and distributions to noncontrolling interests, partially offset by proceeds from long-term debt (including proceeds from the issuance of bonds in an aggregate principal amount of \notin 750 M on September 20, 2022, and the issuance of Schuldschein loans of \notin 225 M in February 2022) and proceeds from short-term debt (including borrowings under our commercial paper program and short-term debt from related parties).
-For further information, see note 8 of the notes to the consolidated financial statements (unaudited) included in this report.
+In the first nine months of 2022, cash was mainly used in the repayment of short-term debt (including borrowings under our commercial paper program and short-term debt from related parties), the repayment of long-term debt (including the repayment at maturity of bonds in an aggregate principal amount of \$700 M ( $\in$ 533 M as of the date of issuance) on January 31, 2022), the repayment of lease liabilities (including lease liabilities from related parties), the payment of dividends and distributions to noncontrolling interests, partially offset by proceeds from long-term debt (including proceeds from the issuance of bonds in an aggregate principal amount of $\notin$ 750 M on September 20, 2022, and the issuance of Schuldschein loans of $\notin$ 225 M in February 2022) and proceeds from short-term debt (including borrowings under our commercial paper program and short-term debt from related parties).
+For further information, see note 8 included in this report.